Dimtemp/SCOMTraining/15-DR-DB.md

 13. In SQL Server Management Studio, navigate to SQL Server Agent, Jobs, right click the job created in step 10 and click Start Job at Step…
 14. Confirm that the backup has successfully completed.
 Also verify the contents of the backup folder.

-## Performing Operations Manager Database Restores
+## Optional exercise: Performing Operations Manager Database Restores
+### Warning!
+This exercise might cause your environment to malfunction.
+Proceed with care.
 Follow these steps to restore the operational database:
 1. Stop both System Center * services and the Microsoft Monitoring Agent Service on your management server to ensure Operations Manager will not try to write data to the database.
 2. Before performing a full restore for a SQL Server database, you must delete the existing database.
 Launch SQL Server Management Studio -> Databases -> OperationsManager.
 Right-click the database and select Delete.
 Uncheck the option to delete and back up and restore history information from the database; check the option to close existing connections; then click OK to delete the operational database.